Antivirals – your questions answered

 Antiviral medicines target the virus (SARS-CoV-2) that causes COVID-19 to prevent it infecting healthy cells in your body and multiplying.
 This helps stop the spread of the virus inside your body and helps your immune system to fight off the infection.

-What kind of antivirals are available in NSW?
+What antivirals are available in NSW?

 Who is eligible to receive antivirals?